 In this article you will learn a little bit more about the dangers that heavy metals pose and show you three ways to get them out of your drinking water.

 These heavy metals have nothing to do with music, and furthermore are not something that is man-made contrary to popular belief.
 Heavy metals are elements found on the periodic table and all of them have densities that are at least five times heavier than water.

 We can put our science glasses on, get a lot more detailed than this, and talk about how they are opaque, fusible, ductile and lustrous substances that conduct electricity and heat, but that is really not germane to the topic at hand.

-All you need to know as a prepper is that excepting a handful of these heavy metals in very trace amounts they will all make you gravely ill and cause all kinds of long-lasting diseases.
+All you need to know as a prepper is that accepting a handful of these heavy metals in very trace amounts will all make you gravely ill, and cause all kinds of long-lasting diseases.

 In high enough concentrations, quite a few of them are lethal.
 As it turns out you really don’t want much metal in your body.

 We do need some though, a little bit, as our bodies conduct electricity in their own way.
 Certain heavy metals are biologically necessary for proper nervous system function along with a host of other things:

 - Blood sugar stabilization